theamazingmrb/projectSolo/README.md

 optional

-To have a mobile view on your devic
+To have a mobile view on your device

 Step 1: Download Ionic view app